 Satellite Internet connectivity is an option often offered to those living in remote areas in place of dial-up service.
 It has a downside, though, as it requires significant infrastructure investments on the part of ISPs.

-3. Broadband Cable
+3. Broadband Cable Connectivity

 Cable TV service providers typically offer broadband cable connectivity.
 The connection speeds often vary, depending on the volume of users served at a given time.
 Note that the access speed also depends on a consumer’s geographical area.
 The more users there are in a specific area, the slower the connection is because they share bandwidth.

-4. Fiber-Optic Cable
+4. Fiber-Optic Cable Connectivity

-5. Wi-Fi Broadband
+5. Wi-Fi Broadband Connectivity

 Wi-Fi broadband is another type of connectivity offering.
 It allows multiple users to access the Internet with greater flexibility.
 Since they do not have to remain connected to a modem, users are free to move about and stay connected.
-Most users do that with a pocket Wi-Fi device that allows them the convenience of bringing connectivity wherever they go.
+Most users do that with a pocket Wi-Fi device that gives them the convenience of bringing connectivity wherever they go.